sevmorris/mrk2/README.md

 - **CLI tools** (formulae) from the Brewfile (ripgrep, shellcheck, languages, etc.) — **interactive prompts**
 - **Applications** via Homebrew Casks (browsers, editors, utilities, etc.) — **interactive prompts**

 > **Note:** All packages (formulae and casks) are presented one at a time with simple yes/no prompts.
-Items already installed are marked and will be skipped during installation even if selected.
+Items already installed are automatically skipped (no prompt shown).

 ---